Arable land: Land conversion

 Land incapable of being cultivated for the production of crops can sometimes be converted to arable land.
 New arable land makes more food and can reduce starvation.
 This outcome also makes a country more self-sufficient and politically independent, because food importation is reduced.
 Making non-arable land arable often involves digging new irrigation canals and new wells, aqueducts, desalination plants, planting trees for shade in the desert, hydroponics, fertilizer, nitrogen fertilizer, pesticides, reverse osmosis water processors, PET film insulation or other insulation against heat and cold, digging ditches and hills for protection against the wind, and installing greenhouses with internal light and heat for protection against the cold outside and to provide light in cloudy areas.
 Such modifications are often prohibitively expensive.
 An alternative is the seawater greenhouse, which desalinates water through evaporation and condensation using solar energy as the only energy input.
 This technology is optimized to grow crops on desert land close to the sea.

 The use of artifices does not make the land arable.
 Rock still remains rock, and shallow – less than 6 feet – turnable soil is still not considered toilable.
-The use of artifice is an open-air none recycled water hydroponics relationship.
+The use of artifice is an open-air non-recycled water hydroponics relationship.
 The below described circumstances are not in perspective, have limited duration, and have a tendency to accumulate trace materials in soil that either there or elsewhere cause deoxygenation.
 The use of vast amounts of fertilizer may have unintended consequences for the environment by devastating rivers, waterways, and river endings through the accumulation of non-degradable toxins and nitrogen-bearing molecules that remove oxygen and cause non-aerobic processes to form.

 Examples of infertile non-arable land being turned into fertile arable land include: